junxit/us-congress-bills-109/metadata.md

 - 2005-06-29 — Introduced in House
 - 2005-06-29 — Introduced in House
 - 2005-06-29 — Referred to the House Committee on Resources.
+- 2005-07-07 — Executive Comment Requested from Interior.
+- 2005-07-07 — Referred to the Subcommittee on National Parks.
+- 2005-11-16 — Committee Consideration and Mark-up Session Held.
+- 2005-11-16 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2005-11-16 — Subcommittee on National Parks Discharged.
+- 2005-12-12 — Placed on the Union Calendar, Calendar No. 184.
+- 2005-12-12 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-334.
+- 2005-12-12 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-334.